E-Gilley/Mint-Classics-Analysis/README.md

 To make the results easier to digest, I only included the top-5 most and least popular products in the chart seen above.
 The **1992 red Ferrari Spider is by far the most popular product**, with almost 40% more orders than the next closest product.

-By contrast, the **Toyota Supra is by far the least popular product with zero orders**.
+By contrast, the **Toyota Supra appears to be the least popular product with zero orders**.
 Paul Walker must be turning over in his grave.
+Of course, this could be an error in the data (we'll have to verify with the company).

 Vintage cars do make up three of the five most popular products though.
 So let's look at the most popular product lines and see if that holds true for the entire dataset.